benedikt-hosp/visionaryVR/README.md

-# visionaryVR
-Implementation of the publication of VisionaryVR which is currently under review.
-This repository will become public after acceptance.
+Implementation of the publication of # VisionaryVR